tyt101/EnglishLearn/关键语法/important prepositional phrase.md

 - The bridge wasn't destroyed in the storm.
 The army blew it up before leaving the city

 - You blow up my car.
-- These terrorists blew up this buildings.
+- These terrorists/'terərists/ blew up this buildings.
 ### go up to sb (走向xxx寻问)
 - (walk up to sb.)
 Go up to that policeman and ask him where you can find xxx.